GraphQL Reports API Access

 $ curl -u <username:password> -X POST "http://<servername:port>/v2/reports/graphql?query=%7B__schema%7BqueryType%7Bname%20description%20fields%7Bname%20description%20args%7Bname%20description%20type%7Bname%20kind%7D%7D%7D%7D%7D%7D%0A"

-If you are interacting directly with the API, either via a command line tool, third party integration or custom scripts/programs; you can generate API keys to avoid exposing your private credentials.
-See Generating API keys for details on generating API keys.
+If you are interacting directly with the API, either via a command line tool, custom scripts/programs or the GraphiQL GUI interface; You can generate and utilize API keys to avoid using private credentials.
+See Generating API keys for details.

-You can use API keys in the same way as your regular credentials.
-The username for API keys is static as _api_key and the password is the value of the key itself.
+API keys, work the same way as your regular credentials for both command line and GUI queries.
+The username for API keys is static as _api_key and the password is the value of the generated key string.

 Pagination

-Depending on the size of data set (i.e. number of tags, images etc in the system) results of a query could be very large.
-Reports service implements pagination for all queries to better handle the volume of the results and respond to the clients within a reasonable amount of time.
+Depending on the size of the data set (i.e. number of tags, images etc in the system) the results of a query could be very large.
+The reports service implements pagination for all queries to better handle the volume of the results.

-Structure of the query contains a metadata object called pageInfo.
-It is optional, recommended to add to all queries:
+All response types contain a metadata object called pageInfo.
+It is optional, but recommended to add to all queries:

 {